wyang342/news-site-II/README.md

 3. Copy over the `App.js` from either this repo or your `news-site-I` into your new `news-site-II` project.

 4. Later today, we will be adding some styling.
-There are many libraries out there but the one we are going to use is [reactstrap](https://reactstrap.github.io/).
-Reactstrap is a component library for React that uses Bootstrap styles under the hood.
-We need to install both `bootstrap` and `reactstrap`.
+There are many libraries out there but the one we are going to use is [reactstrap](https://reactstrap.github.io/) or [react bootstrap](https://react-bootstrap.github.io/).
+Reactstrap and React Bootsrap are component libraries for React that uses Bootstrap styles under the hood.
+For reactstrap we need to install both `bootstrap` and `reactstrap`.
+You can use either reactstrap or react bootstrap.
 ```sh
 $ npm install bootstrap
 $ npm install reactstrap
 ```

-4. Add `import 'bootstrap/dist/css/bootstrap.min.css'` to your `src/index.js`.
+4. If you're using reacstrap, add `import 'bootstrap/dist/css/bootstrap.min.css'` to your `src/index.js`.
 We'll come back to style this app a bit later - at this point, start up your new app.
 Your code should operate exactly like it did with `news-site-I`. **Do not move forward unless it's the same.**

 5. At the moment, the `<a>` links in your `ArticleTeaser` component appends a `#` to the URL when clicked.
 This can cause a problem when handling route/url changes later today.
 Let's modify the `onClick` event handler to alleviate this changing `onClick` to this:
 ```javascript